ARMmbed/mbed-os-5-docs/docs/reference/api/connectivity/networksocket/UDPSocket.md

 The constructor takes in the NetworkStack pointer to open the socket on the specified NetworkInterface.
 If you do not pass in the constructor, then you must call `open` to initialize the socket.

+UDP is a connectionless protocol, allowing packets to be send and received to and from any remote adderesses.
+Therefore `Socket::listen()` and `Socket::accept()` functions are not implemented on UDPSocket.

+If you prefer to use `send()` and `recv()` functions and work only with one peer, UDPSocket does support `Socket::connect()` function that sets permanent peer address to the socket.
+Setting the peer address starts filtering also incomming packets so that they are accepted only from that specific address.
+Resetting the filtering and peer address is by calling `connect()` with empty `SocketAddress`.

 ### UDPSocket class reference

 [![View code](https://www.mbed.com/embed/?type=library)](http://os-doc-builder.test.mbed.com/docs/development/mbed-os-api-doxy/class_u_d_p_socket.html)